Query CADD Scores

 CADD Scores and Indels

 CADD scores are originally defined for SNPs only.
-For indels, Bystro provides CADD scores for all affected reference positions, giving you comprehensive deleteriousness predictions.
+For indels, Bystro provides CADD scores for all affected reference positions, giving comprehensive deleteriousness predictions.

 Single Base Indels